fluencelabs/gitbook-docs/fluence-js/5_run_in_node.md

 # Running app in nodejs

-## Intro

 It is easy to use Fluence JS in NodeJS applications.
 You can take full advantage of the javascript ecosystem and at the save time expose service to the Fluence Network.
 That makes is an excellent choice for quick prototyping of applications for Fluence Stack.

+## Configuring application to run in nodejs

+`@fluencelabs/fluence` delivers AquaVM wasm file through the npm package.
+No additional configuration is needed.

 ## Calc app example

 Lets implement a very simple app which simulates a desk calculator.
 The calculator has internal memory and implements the following set of operations:

-* Add a number
+- Add a number
-* Subtract a number
+- Subtract a number
-* Multiply by a number
+- Multiply by a number
-* Divide by a number
+- Divide by a number
-* Get the current memory state
+- Get the current memory state
-* Reset the memory state to 0.0
+- Reset the memory state to 0.0

 First, let's write the service definition in aqua: